-Within the area of financial transactions, credit risk arises as a result of the counterparty failing to meet the contractually established obligations.
+Within the area of financial transactions, credit risk arises as a result of a counterparty failing to meet contractually established obligations.
 When contracted operations can generate counterparty risk, the Company's policy is to contract said operations with counterparties who enjoy a credit rating equal to or better than that of the Company.

-The Company mainly held accounts receivable from highly solvent companies during 2021 and 2020, such as:
+The Company mainly held accounts receivable from highly solvent companies during 2022 and 2021, such as:

-Electricity distribution companies which purchase the electricity produced, though it is invoiced to and collected from the CNMC and the market agents.
+- Electricity distribution companies which purchase the electricity produced, though it is invoiced to and collected from the CNMC and the market agents.